zkmkarlsruhe/ofxTensorFlow2/README.md

 git submodule update --init --recursive
 ```

 Next, download the pre-built [TensorFlow2 C library](https://www.tensorflow.org/install/lang_c) and extract the following folders to their destination.
-Note that the lib files (.so, .dylib, .dll) **must** be placed within a subdriectory matching your system and/or build environment (osx, linux64, msys2, vs):
+Note that the lib files (.so, .dylib, .dll) **must** be placed within a subdirectory matching your system and/or build environment (osx, linux64, msys2, vs):

 ~~~
 include/ --> libs/tensorflow/include
 lib/ --> libs/tensorflow/lib/[osx/linux64/msys2/vs]
 ~~~

-\* **If the libs are placed elsewhere, the OF ProjectGenerator will not find them and you will have linker errors when building.**
+*Note: If the libs are placed **elsewhere**, the OF ProjectGenerator will not find them and you will have linker errors when building.*

 To make this quick, you can use a script which automates the download: